fabloc/email-sending-at-scale-with-gcp/README.md

 This document provides instructions on how to deploy the example implementation of a Nginx cluster with failover and auto-healing pattern using [Terraform](https://www.terraform.io/).
 This method is derived from the pattern described here: [Patterns for using floating IP addresses in Compute Engine](https://cloud.google.com/architecture/patterns-for-using-floating-ip-addresses-in-compute-engine#heartbeat-exposed)

-This pattern deploys two [nginx](https://nginx.org/en/) webservers utilizing a floating IP address, implemented using [Alias IP Ranges](https://cloud.google.com/vpc/docs/alias-ip) allocated to the VMs.
-When you request the document root (/) from the floating IP address (the IP address of the internal TCP/UDP load balancer) you receive a response that identifies the first or second web server.
+This pattern deploys two [nginx](https://nginx.org/en/) webservers utilizing floating IP address ranges, implemented using [Alias IP Ranges](https://cloud.google.com/vpc/docs/alias-ip) allocated to the VMs.
+When you request the document root (/) from an IP belonging to one of the floating IP address ranges you receive a response that identifies the first or second web server.

+**This design can support from 1 floating IP address to potentially millions of floating IP addresses (the limit of number of Alias IP Ranges allocated to a single Network Interface is 100).**

 The following diagram shows the architecture that you deploy.
 It consists of two Compute Engine instances each in a separate instance group behind an internal TCP/UDP load balancer.
 The second instance group is set as failover backend service for the load balancer so traffic usually flows to the first instance group.
 Keepalived is installed on both nginx instances to decide on the primary and backup instance.
 The primary instance opens a socket that is checked by the health check.
 When the primary instance fails, keepalived closes the socket while keepalived on the second instance opens the socket.
 Now the health check is only answered on the secondary instance and traffic fails over to the second instance group.